Why Employers Don’t Include Salary in Job Posts (and What To Do About It)

 Avoid salary questions from current workers

-Within many organizations, there’s great disparity in what employees get paid—even between people with the same job title and responsibilities.
+Within many organizations, there’s a great disparity in what employees get paid—even between people with the same job title and responsibilities.
 When hiring a new employee, a company may withhold the salary if it is significantly different than what an existing employee at an equivalent position earns.

 Avoid wage wars with competitors